the-turing-way/the-turing-way/book/website/afterword/glossary.md

 Refers to the organisation, storage and preservation of data created during a research project.
 It covers initial planning, day-to-day processes and long-term archiving and sharing.
 Shortened to RDM.

+### Research ethics

+Research ethics are the moral principles that govern how researchers should carry out their work.
+These principles are used to shape research regulations agreed by groups such as university governing bodies, communities or governments.
+All researchers should follow any regulations that apply to their work.

 ### Review

 Suggesting changes or asking for committing something to an already created pull request.